sap-ient-ai/FFF/README.md

 # Summary of FFF
-FFF shows promise to exponentially reduce the compute-power required by a feed-forward neural network layer
+FFF shows promise to exponentially reduce the compute-power required by a feed-forward neural network layer, while retaining most of the neural-computer power.

-I (π) have provided my best interpretation of this innovation in [doc/theory.md](doc/theory.md)

 # Goal